 Question Properties

-Question’s properties define the question, how it is presented to the interviewer or respondent, what values it may accept, etc. There properties that are common for all question types and some properties only exist for specific question types.
+Question’s properties define the question, how it is presented to the interviewer or respondent, what values it may accept, etc. There are properties that are common for all question types while other properties only exist for specific question types.

 Common question properties